slanglab/qsb/README.md

 ### Pickled paths files

 The train/test data is packaged as preproc/*.paths files (for oracle path).
 These files are created by the preprocessing scripts (`$fab preproc`).
+These files are actually jsonl but not a priority to rename them.
+They were once pickled.

 Some of these files are too big to commit directly (even zipped) but split and zipped forms are included in the repo